dsarucerist-stack/AraManuscript-VL/README.md

 <a id="ref2"></a>

 [2] S. A. Mahmoud, I. Ahmad, W. G. Al-Khatib, M. Alshayeb, M. T. Parvez, V. Märgner, and G. A. Fink, "KHATT: An open Arabic offline handwritten text database," *Pattern Recognition*, vol. 47, no. 3, pp. 1096–1112, 2014. doi:10.1016/j.patcog.2013.08.009.

+<a id="ref3"></a>

+[3] A. Keinan-Schoonbaert and British Library, Ground Truth Transcriptions for Training OCR of Historical Arabic Handwritten Texts, 2019. doi:10.23636/1135.